 Brittney Andres-Rossi is the SFA’s Event Coordinator.
 She earned her B.A. in Politics from Pomona College, focusing on food and agriculture policy.
 After a brief stint in investigative journalism, she followed her passion for hospitality and began working in restaurants full-time, finding her niche in private dining and event planning.
 Growing up, she spent summers on her grandparents’ farm outside Louisville, Kentucky, where she learned to love and cook Southern food.
 Her first Fall Symposium was in 2012, the year she officially moved to the South, and she’s been involved every year since.

-Osayi Endolyn is the SFA’s associate editor.
-Her writing has appeared in Gravy, Atlanta magazine, Eater, and New York magazine’s The Cut.
+Osayi Endolyn is the SFA’s deputy editor.
+Her writing has appeared in Gravy, the Oxford American, Atlanta magazine, Eater, and New York magazine’s The Cut.
 Osayi has a B.A. in French from the University of California, Los Angeles, where she also minored in Afro American studies.
 She earned an M.F.A in writing from the Savannah College of Art and Design in Atlanta, where she was first introduced to the SFA.
 Osayi is an alumna of the SFA’s Rivendell Writers Colony Workshop.
 She lives in Gainesville, Florida.

 Melany Mullens is the founder of Polished Pig Media.
 Please feel free to contact her with SFA-related press and media requests.